-Figure 3.2 below shows that Kirehe district is among the districts with a high percentage of the population identified as poor.
-Only Nyarugenge, Kicukiro and Musanze have below 25% of their population classified as poor; Kirehe is ranked second with 47.9% of its population identified as poor (including extreme-poor).
+The map presented in Figure 3.2 below shows that Ruhango district is among the districts with the highest percentage of population identified as poor (60%).
+Ruhango is above the national level average (44.9%).
+Only Nyarugenge, Kicukiro and Musanze have less than 25% of the population classified as poor.